 The project is a colossal boondoggle, the most expensive of its kind in the world, riven with corruption, exploded from $3.1 million to at least $11 million, and over ten years late.

 For example, over 750,000 people pass through Grand Central Terminal every day.
 And it’s the endpoint for East Side Access.
 The project, the MTA says, may add “as many as 162,000” more on a weekday.
 That’s about 20%, but it has more elevators and escalators than the rest of the terminal combined.

 And as the New York Times reported in 2017, with an estimated cost of $12 billion, or approximately $3.5 billion per mile ($2.2 billion per kilometer) of new tunnel, the East Side Access tunnels were seven times as expensive as comparable railroad tunnels in other countries.

-Tip of the iceberg is free parking space MTA workers claim for themselves, wearing a grassy area down to dirt.
+The tip of the iceberg is free parking space MTA workers claim for themselves, wearing a grassy area down to the dirt.
 The area does not belong to the MTA, but RIOC, which also has a thing about free parking entitlement, does nothing about it.

 Squatters and an eyesore